Table of Contents

 Hemophilia as a Clotting Factor Deficiency

 Hemophilia results from a type of coagulopathy that is caused by a coagulation factor deficiency.
-There are two main forms of hemophilia: type A and type B.
+There are 2 main forms of hemophilia: type A and type B.

-Hemophilia A is a deficiency in coagulation factor VIII.
-Type A affects 90 % of all hemophilia cases.
-There are different severity degrees of hemophilia, which depend on the amount of active coagulation factor present in the blood, ranging from mild to moderate and moderate to severe.
+Hemophilia A is caused by a deficiency in coagulation factor VIII.
+Type A affects 90% of all hemophilia cases.
+The differences in the degree of severity of hemophilia depend on the amount of active coagulation factor present in the blood, ranging from mild or moderate to severe cases.

 Hemophilia B is caused by a deficiency in coagulation factor IX.

 These factors are key components of the coagulation cascade.
-Factor VIII plays a special role: It travels in blood as a non-covalent complex which consists of two components: factor VIIIc and the von Willebrand factor (vWf).
+Factor VIII exists in the blood as a non-covalent complex, which consists of factor VIIIc and von Willebrand factor (vWf).
 Factor VIIIc is produced in the endothelium of the liver and megakaryocytes.
-The vWf protects it from proteolysis.
+The vWf protects factor VIIIc from proteolysis.

-Note: This connection is important for the differential diagnosis of hemophilia as it relates to the von Willebrand disease, which also occurs due to a coagulation factor deficiency involving factor VIII.
+Note: The differential diagnosis of hemophilia includes von Willebrand disease, which is also attributed to a coagulation factor deficiency involving factor VIII.

 Causes of Hemophilia

 Hemophilia is a genetic disorder.
 In most cases, it is inherited as an X-linked recessive trait.
-However, in about one third of the cases, it is caused by a spontaneous mutation of the X chromosome.
-Below are the most important facts regarding the genetics of hemophilia:
+However, in about one-third of the cases, hemophilia is caused by a spontaneous mutation involving the X chromosome.
+The key facts associated with the genetics of hemophilia include:

-- All male hemophiliac patients have the genetic defect.
+- All male hemophiliac patients carry a genetic defect.

-- A male who is not hemophiliac does not have the genetic defect.
+- A male who is not hemophiliac does not carry the genetic defect.

 - A female who is not hemophiliac, however, can still be a heterozygous carrier of the genetic defect.

-- A “true” hemophiliac female is very rare since she would have to inherit the mutated X chromosome from both mother and father.
+- A ‘true’ hemophiliac female is very rare since it entails inheritance of the mutant X chromosome from both mother and father.

-- All daughters of a hemophiliac patient will be carriers.
+- All daughters of a hemophiliac patient are carriers.

-- If a female carrier has a male offspring, he has a 50 % probability of being hemophiliac.
+- The male offspring of a female carrier carries a 50% probability of being hemophiliac.